 Next we have to make sure Skyline’s Transition Settings are correctly set for importing the experimental mass spectrometer results.
 To do this, perform the following steps:

 On the Settings menu, click Transition Settings.

-Change settings as necessary to match the following:
+Prediction tab should look like this: